GreninjaBoy23D/Capstone-Respiretory/docs/scoping-decision.md

 - "<I could see even myself using that, I have used a plugin in GarageBand.>"
 - "I could see that being useful if you want certain sounds."

-<If your project has no user but you, say so here in one sentence and substitute a
-competitive scan of at least three existing tools.
-Do not invent a user.>

 ## 3. Chosen scope — Must features

 | # | Feature | Hours |